ChuckPa/PlexDBRepair/README.md

   Imports (raw) watch history from another PMS database without ability to check validity ( This can have side effects of "negative watch count" being displayed.
 Caution is advised. )

+### Prune (Remove)

+  Checks the PhotoTransoder cache directory for JPG, JPEG, and PNG files older than 30 days and removes them.
+  Under normal operation,  PMS manages this automatically.
+  Under certain conditions, PMS will fail to prune them  (which is run during Scheduled Maintenance) This command allows you to manually remove what PMS would do normally during that Scheduled Maintenance.

+  Use of this command will depend on the usage.

+  For now, Both forms "Prune" and "Remove" are accepted.

 ### Reindex